 Peninsula is an ongoing topographic investigation by Ian Bourn.
 The starting point is a section of frayed wallpaper and skirting in a domestic interior, from which the artist has extrapolated the features of a rocky coastline appearing as if seen from a boat at sea.
 Repeatedly sketching and painting this 'new and unexplored territory', Bourn's 'approach' is an attempt to bring it into sharper focus, trace its precise contours and project a fuller map of this inner region of his imagination.

-Having noticed certain similarities between the glimpsed terrain on his kitchen wall and the volcanic rock formations of the southern tip of the Isle of Bute (both of which have lighthouse structures), Ian Bourn will further develop the landscape of 'peninsula' by creating a unique video installation specially designed for Mount Stuart and specific to its island location.
+Having noticed certain similarities between the glimpsed terrain on his kitchen wall and the volcanic rock formations of the southern tip of the Isle of Bute (both of which have lighthouse structures), Ian Bourn develops the landscape of 'peninsula' by creating a unique video installation specially designed for Mount Stuart and specific to its island location.